wajdiail/Traffic-Sign-Classifier/untitled.md

 ##### Data Augmentation:

 During the exploratory visualization of the data set it is noted that the orignal data is unbalanced.
-Some classes have less images and some have more images comparitevly.
-For example, Label 0 and 19 have just 180 images whereas Label 2 and 1 has close to 2000 images.
-During the initial training phase with original data set the training accuracy was 0.92.
-Also the precision and recall were low for certain classes.
-In order to address the above problem, data augmentation technique was used to generate more data.
+Some classes have less images and some have more images comparatively.
+For example, in the dataset, label 0 and 19 have just 180 images whereas Label 2 and 1 has close to 2000 images.
+This is a problem, as it could lead to low precision and recall for certain classes.
+Data augmentation is a technique was used to generate more data by reasonably modifying the images.
+This also helps the model to generalize.
+There are lot of methods used for data augmentation.
+Some are image blurring, rotation, random cropping, panning, downscalling, flipping, inversing etc. We explored several technique and used some which helped solve this problem.

-The following the techniques were used in generating the augmentated data.
+The following the techniques are used in this model for generating the augmentated data.

 Image Blur: